Carolina Isakson Proctor: Early life, education and family

-First Lady of Colombia
+First Lady of Colombia (1986-1990)

+After the election of Virgilio Barco Vargas as president of Colombia.
+Carolina served as first lady, being the first whose native language is not Spanish and the third born abroad after Cecilia de la Fuente de Lleras born in Spain.

 While serving as First Lady of Colombia, she helped to create "Bienestar," an anti-poverty program focused on improving the quality of life for Colombian children.
 Following the program's launch in February 1987, she was appointed as its director.
 Program personnel identified individual women in communities across Colombia who were each capable of caring for up to fifteen children, aged six months to seven years, in the women's respective homes.
 After working with each of those women to ensure that they had appropriate kitchen and bathroom facilities in their homes, and providing them with day care training, the program then paid the women salaries to care for the groups of children they were assigned, freeing up the mothers of those children to obtain employment, which, in turn, increased the standards of living of the families whose children were enrolled in the program.
 By March 1988, 120,000 children were receiving food via the program with planners hoping to increase that number to one million by 1990.

-She also served as president of the board of directors of the Colombian Institute for Family Well-Being.
+During her husband's administration, she helped to create, and then directed, a national anti-poverty program, "Bienestar," which was established in February 1987 to provide food and day care for Colombian's poorest children.
+She also served as presidente of the board of directors of the Colombian Institute of Family Welfare.

 Death

-Preceded in death by her parents and husband, she died on January 24, 2012 in Bogotá, D.C., Colombia.
+Preceded in death by her parents and husband, she died on January 24, 2012, in Bogotá, D.C., Colombia.